|

 We’ve mentioned that a light peel has little to no recovery or downtime.

-Usually, anywhere between a few hours or seven days, your skin will return to its normal state.
+Usually, it takes anywhere from a few hours to seven days for your skin to return to its normal state.
 There are no follow-up visits, and you can care for your skin at home after the service.

-However, it’s mandatory to apply sunscreen daily because chemical peels make your skin more susceptible to the sun and can worsen your concerns if you don’t protect your skin.
+However, it’s mandatory to apply sunscreen daily because chemical peels make your skin more susceptible to the sun, and unprotected exposure can worsen your concerns.

 Medium Peels